Aid and investment at stake as Madagascar votes

 "We will take all necessary precautions to avoid anyone causing trouble," the outgoing president said after voting, without elaborating.

-Rajoelina rose to power after galvanizing popular anger at Ravalomanana's perceived abuses of power.
+Rajoelina rose to power after galvanising popular anger at Ravalomanana's perceived abuses of power.
 He spearheaded violent street protests in early 2009 and toppled the self-made millionaire after dissident soldiers swung behind him.

 Diplomats said they were keeping a watchful eye on the military, still headed by a general who backed Ravalomanana's ouster and whose commanders are seen as loyal to Rajoelina.